notmail/notmail_spec/spec/send_api.md

 ### `/msg/send/`

 #### Sending messages
-To send a message to a user the server must be registered and the user must have allowed it to send messages to him.
-Application must have the unique_id and a shared_key.
+To send a message to a user the server must be registered and the user must have allowed it to send him messages.
+Applications must store the unique_id and a shared_key.

 POST method should be used to send a message.